MathieuJouffroy/Roger_skyline/Network/4_ScanProtection.md

 ```
 *You should get kicked out from the VM if you were connected via ssh*

-To deleting your IP address from the denied hosts file
+To deleting your IP address from the denied hosts file:
 ```
 sudo vim /etc/hosts.deny
 ```